Mr17MG/Memorito/Memorito/qml/About/About-English.md

 ***

 __Momorito__ designed to help you do your things stress-free, based on **__GTD: The Art of Stress-Free Productivity__** by David Allen.
-At first, Memorito was just my academic project to graduate with a bachelor.
+At first, Memorito was just my academic project to graduate with a bachelor in The Quchan university of technology .
 But there wasn't any reason to had fewer features than its similar software.
 ***
 Memorito is built with C++, Javascript, PHP, QML, and the Qt software framework and made based on the MVC programming architecture.
 ***